Vicky Sunohara: Playing career

-Sunohara began to play hockey as a small child and the love of the game came naturally to her as her late father, David Sunohara, was a hockey enthusiast who played college ice hockey with the Ryerson Rams.
+Sunohara began to play hockey as a small child.
+Her late father, David Sunohara, was a hockey enthusiast who played college ice hockey with the Ryerson Rams.

 Sunohara's father built a backyard rink in the winters and introduced his daughter to skating at the age of two and a half.
 "My mother said that from the minute my father introduced me to hockey, I wouldn't do anything else," Sunohara commented, "I just loved it."

 She began playing organized hockey on a boys team at age 5, but was eventually banned from the boys' leagues due to her gender.
-She ended up dominating every level of girls' competition.

 Sunohara attended Stephen Leacock Collegiate Institute in Scarborough, a suburban district of Toronto, where she was a standout on the women's ice hockey, field hockey, soccer, and flag football teams.

 Following high school, Sunohara received a full athletic scholarship to Northeastern University in Boston, where she played two seasons with the Northeastern Huskies women's ice hockey program in the ECAC Hockey conference of the NCAA Division I. In her freshman season, she led the Huskies in scoring as they claimed the 1989 ECAC Hockey conference championship title and was recognized as the ECAC Rookie of the Year.
 In the 1989–90 season, she led the team in scoring again and was named to the NCAA All-American team.
 Across 45 games with Northeastern, she scored 122 points (78 goals and 44 assists).